GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 * **IPYTHON_USER_PASSWORD** - A known password for accessing the IPython notebook viewer instance.
 If not supplied and a random value used, that value can be determined by interrogating the environment of the deployment configuration for the application created.
 * **IPYTHON_CLUSTER_LABEL** - Label for identifying an IPython cluster being created as backend to this IPython notebook viewer instance.

-To create a workspace which is populated with the contents of a GIT repository, for example, notebooks, data set file etc, select the ``python-notebook-repository`` template from the UI when adding to an existing project.
+To create a workspace which is populated with the contents of a GIT repository, for example, notebooks, data set file etc, select the ``ipython-notebook-repository`` template from the UI when adding to an existing project.
 You will be presented with the following template parameters.

 ![image](./docs/OpenShiftIPythonNotebookRepository.jpg)